How to Strip Furniture and Stain Wood: A Complete Guide

 Choose a place where it’s okay to dirty up.
 Garages are best.
 Basements also work well, as long as it’s not carpeted.
 For those of you that live in apartments, maybe you’ve got a balcony.

 Make sure the space is ventilated.
-Again, no matter how environmentally friendly some of these chemicals claim to be, their still chemicals that can make you feel yucky if you breathe them for too long.
+Again, no matter how environmentally-friendly some of these chemicals claim to be, they’re still chemicals that can make you feel yucky if you breathe them for too long.
 Use a fan to circulate the air, too.

 Step 3: Prep Your Furniture

-Step 6: Scrape Off the Old Paint, Varnish, or Stain.
+Step 5: Scrape Off the Old Paint, Varnish, or Stain

-Like mentioned above, use a plastic putty knife.
-The metal knife may gouge your wood.
-Then you’ll be researching “How to Repair Wood Furniture” because of all the nicks!
-But if all you have is a metal putty knife, run the sharp edges over the sidewalk or a piece of rough sandpaper in order to round it out and dull it.
+I use a metal putty knife when stripping furniture, but be careful, because it may gouge your wood.
+You can also use plastic putty knives.
+If all you have is a metal putty knife, run the sharp edges over the sidewalk or a piece of rough sandpaper in order to round it out and dull it.
 That is less likely to gouge your wooden furniture.

 This is where another tin bucket comes in handy (and the drop cloth!).
 You’ll scrape off so much nastiness that you will need a place remove it from your scraper.

 Work in sections and try not to skip around.
 It will be tempting, but if you stick to one small section at a time, you’re less likely to be overwhelmed by all the stuff you have to scrape off.
 And try, try, try not to let any get on the floor.
-Yes, you’ll have your drop cloth to catch it, but in the event some gets on the floor, it will eat through the varnish on floors.
-It actually took off a few layers of my basement linoleum floor!
-I was a little shocked. 🙂
+Yes, you’ll have your drop cloth to catch it, but in the event some gets on the floor, it can strip off the varnish on floors.

 Use an old cloth to wipe away the leftover stripper and residue.
-You probably did forget a couple areas.
+You probably forget a couple areas.
 Or some areas were stubborn.
-It’s okay to apply more stripper to the stubborn areas.
-I had to apply more paint stripper in several places.
-Now’s the time to do it, after most of the other stuff has come off.
+It’s okay to apply more stripper to those areas.
+In fact, it’s usually recommended to do a couple applications of paint stripper than to try to get it all off in one go ’round.

 Typically when stripping furniture, after you’ve removed the old paint, stain, or varnish, your wood will still be slightly stained.
 Sanding helps to remove that residual staining, but you may not be able to sand it down to a perfectly raw wood finish.
 Sanding also helps to smooth out the wood and creates an abrasive surface upon which the pigment in the stain will lie.